ietf-wg-acme/acme/draft-ietf-acme-acme.md

 properties.
 First, the ACME client should not be able to influence the ACME server's choice of token as this may allow an attacker to reuse a domain owner's previous challenge responses for a new validation request.
-Secondly, the entropy requirement prevents ACME clients from implementing a "naive" validation server that automatically replies to challenges by predicting the token.
+Secondly, the entropy requirement makes it more difficult for ACME clients to implement a "naive" validation server that automatically replies to challenges without being configured per-challenge.

 ## Malformed Certificate Chains